 - Unique victims aged 65 years and over made up 7.5 per cent of all victims in 2015–16.

 - 91.5 per cent of all person victims made only one report to police in 2015–16.

 Unique alleged offenders

-For a detailed breakdown of the data, click to view the crime statistics annual release
+For a detailed breakdown of the data, click to view the crime statistics quarterly release

 For a breakdown of offences at the LGA level, click to access the CSA crime by location tool